Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Different Categories of Scopes

-Meanwhile, the Tango line is tailored toward military, police, special operations forces, and tactical applications.
+I have personally only used Whiskey and Sierra scopes for hunting as the Tango line is tailored toward military, police, special ops, and tactical operations.

 Made vs. Assembled